BenjaminUJun/matatabi_script/analyzer/IPTraffic/heavyHitters/README.md

 - Netflow or sflow data set on Hive/Presto

 # Output
 - List of IP addresses sending an unusually high nunber of packets or bytes detected in the given netflow/sflow table.
+The results are stored in the 'suspiciousheavyhitters' hive table.

 # Execution